 Since we are currently doing a giveaway of an iRobot Roomba for clients who buy 12 months of Heartgard and 12 months of Nexgard, it seems like a great time to do a blog post on heartworm disease.
 Here at Dogwood Vet Clinic, we do our best to try and fully explain to you all aspects of your pet’s preventative care.
-But those of you who have already seen us know there is a lot to cover during an annual exam, especially if it’s your first visit to DVC.
+But those of you who have already seen us know there is a lot to cover during an annual exam, especially if it’s your first visit to Dogwood Veterinary Clinic.
 There’s a chance you may not know much about heartworm disease.
 This blog post explains the high points of heartworm disease and why prevention is so important for your pet.

 What is heartworm disease?

 Heartworm disease is caused by Dirofilaria Immitis, a parasite that lives in the bloodstream.
 The disease is transmitted to dogs, cats, and ferrets through the bite of an infected mosquito, the intermediate host that is required for transmission.
 The disease is not contagious, patients only become affected if they are bitten by a mosquito containing the L3 infective larvae.
 Once the pet is bitten by the mosquito, the larvae continue to molt into adults within the host.
 Circulating worms become sexually mature 4 months after infection, and there are usually circulating microfilaria (offspring of the adult heartworms) by 6-9 months post infection.